-Under HB 1646, an employer could be guilty of putting an employee "into a less favorable career track or position" by "failing to provide an employee with information about advancement in their career tracks or positions, or assigning work less likely to lead to promotion or future opportunities."
-Who decides what kind of work might more likely lead to "future opportunities," and what constitutes an "opportunity?"
+Under HB 1646, an employer could be guilty of putting an employee "into a less favorable career track or position" by "failing to provide an employee with information about advancement in their career tracks or positions.
+Who decides what kind of work or "information" might more likely lead to "advancement in their career tracks or positions," and what constitutes a career path that is "less favorable?"
 The bill specifies just some of the factors that would be considered.
 There may be more, but no one yet knows what they might be.

 Another ambiguous standard is the requirement that an employer prove that the differential in compensation or employment opportunities for workers with similar job titles is based on a "bona fide job-related factor."
-This is another subjective, non-defined term that opens
+This is another subjective, non-defined term that opens employers up to uncertainty.
+Who decides what factors are job-related or bona fide?
+It would likely be the courts.